 Individual portraits themselves are difficult.
 But when it comes to shooting a great number of people, it becomes even more difficult.
 You have to align them at the same time and worry about every one of them.

-- Low ISO values such as 100-400 are recommended.
+- Low ISO values, such as 100-400, are recommended.
 With faster shutter speed, this should be raised.

 - Aperture also has a vital role, especially in wedding group sessions.
 So if you want everyone in focus, use f/5.6 or f/8.
-This will make the image sharp
+This will make the image sharp.

-- Don’t go overboard and do not raise values higher than f/11 to close the diaphragm or it will cause loss of quality and degrade the accuracy of portraits.
+- Don’t go overboard and do not raise values higher than f/11 to close the diaphragm, or it will cause loss of quality and degrade the accuracy of portraits.

 - For Shutter speed, set it at 1/15th for shooting if using a tripod or 1/125th if shooting with hands.

-- To set White Balance, if group photos are being undertaken outdoors then set it to “Shadow”, “Daylight” or “overcast” according to the weather.
+- To set White Balance, if group photos are being undertaken outdoors, then set it to “Shadow,” “Daylight,” or “overcast” according to the weather.
 If it is being shot indoors, then take advantage of the white balance by choosing fluorescent or incandescent light photography bulbs.

 Some extra tips

 - Even though most cameras nowadays boast of RAW file format compatibility, rookie shooters keep using JPEG.
-But in reality, the RAW format is more beneficial for portraits so use that.
+But in reality, the RAW format is more beneficial for portraits, so use that.

-- RAW not only ensures top-grade quality but also has dynamic range expansion.
-It is also easier to edit as you can fix any errors in camera settings.
+- RAW ensures not only top-grade quality but also has dynamic range expansion.
+It is also easier to edit as you can fix any errors in-camera settings.

 - It is advised to use Aperture Priority Mode.
 Not only is it the most widespread portraiture mode but the easiest as well.
-It enables the shooter to choose the f-number value, while automatically selecting shutter speed so that you can regulate the depth of field to complement background blur and fully emphasize the subject.
+It enables the shooter to choose the f-number value while automatically selecting shutter speed so that you can regulate the depth of field to complement background blur and fully emphasize the subject.

 - One of the essential tips for the best portraits is to mind focus settings.
-It is best to not to allow the camera to pick the focus itself as it will fail.
+It is best not to allow the camera to pick the focus itself as it will fail.
 So set it yourself on mostly on the subject’s eyes.

 - Mind the Metering Settings as successful portraits need spot metering for checking perfect exposure.

-So the verdict is that when capturing portraits you have to be very careful about settings.
+So the verdict is that when capturing portraits, you have to be very careful about settings.
 There are now fixed settings, but the above are generally suggested for best results.
-They are easy to implement and the techniques are immaculate.
+They are easy to implement, and the techniques are immaculate.

 They are cheat sheets combined with years of experience.
 So you can start with these portrait settings and then experiment with them to add more creativity.
-These are not rules and they can be broken according to your preference.
+These are not rules, and they can be broken according to your preference.

-By the end, together with this guide and your experimentation, you will be able to define and develop your portraiture approach and style which will make you stand out.
-If you find all of this helpful let me know in the comments section below.
+By the end, together with this guide and your experimentation, you will be able to define and develop your portraiture approach and style, which will make you stand out.
+If you find all of this helpful, let me know in the comments section below.
 The last thing is to spread these cheat sheets to others as well so that they can benefit too.